 Common Pelvic Floor Disorders Among Women

-Are you experiencing pelvic pain and want to learn more about the different disorders that can cause it?
+Are you experiencing pelvic pressure, heaviness, a bulge, or leakage, and want to learn more about the different disorders that can cause it?
 You are not alone.
 Many women’s quality of life will be affected by one, or another, pelvic floor dysfunction.

 Around 25% of adult U.S. women report at least one pelvic disorder affecting their day-to-day function.
-So, if you are suffering from pain, discomfort, urinary or bowel incontinence, or any other pelvic issues, we are here to help.
+So, if you are suffering from a bulge, sense of heaviness or pressure, urinary or bowel incontinence, or other pelvic issues, we are here to help.
 Read on and learn about the different types of pelvic floor disorders and how to identify them.

 What Are Pelvic Floor Disorders?